wereHamster/nauva/README.md

 save and observe how the UI instantly reloads to reflect your changes.

+## Documentation

+Haddock documentation of the core packages is available [here](https://storage.googleapis.com/nvdocs/latest/index.html).
+It is automatically built from the current source (`master` branch).

 ## Focus and Goals

  - Implement as much as possible in Haskell, only use JavaScript where